kumuthu53/taurus-view/README.md

 ## Getting Started

-You can easily install TaurusView on your Ubuntu system by using the provided script as explained in the following sections.
-You can also build it by using the provided script or manually.
+You can easily install TaurusView on your Ubuntu system by using the provided install script as explained in the following sections.
+You can also just build it by using the provided build script or manually.

 ## Installation